John H. Morrison: Practice

 From 1962 until January 1999, John practiced at Kirkland & Ellis in Chicago.
-Prior to his retirement at age 65, John worked in the areas of antitrust and trade regulation (both civil and criminal litigation), product liability and general business litigation.
-In the late 1990s, John had responsibility for certain loss prevention matters at Kirkland & Ellis, including active supervision of the conflicts of interest procedures.
+Prior to his retirement at age 65, Morrison worked in the areas of antitrust and trade regulation (both civil and criminal litigation), product liability and general business litigation.
+In the late 1990s, Morrison had responsibility for certain loss prevention matters at Kirkland & Ellis, including active supervision of the conflicts of interest procedures.

-Since retiring from private practice, John has continued his active arbitration practice which began in about 1968.
-He has arbitrated 17 significant commercial cases since 1990, mostly under AAA commercial rules (including AAA international rules), some as panel chair and a number as sole arbitrator.
+After retiring from private practice, Morrison continued his active arbitration practice which began in about 1968.
+He arbitrated 17 significant commercial cases from 1990, mostly under AAA commercial rules (including AAA international rules), some as panel chair and a number as sole arbitrator.

+Personal life and death

+Morrison was married to Barbara, and had three daughters, Marlene Morrison Turvill, Melanie Lanning Sweeney and Meredith Horton Morrison.
+He died in Evanston, Illinois, on March 12, 2026, at the age of 92.